“Christ with hand raised in the sign of benediction”. Vä church, Scania, Sweden. (Anonymous painter, first half 12th century.)

 On the negative side, Hermetic tradition resorts to naïve pagan customs, such as ritualistic activity, which do not find appeal among modern people.
 Is it possible to resolve this conflict between quietism and inner alchemy?
 I believe that modern artistic expression, such as oil painting or writing, corresponds to alchemical customs of bygone eras.
 James Elkins (2000) has argued that the artist’s studio equates with the alchemical laboratory (cf. Winther, 2014b, here).

 Thus, it would be possible to reinterpret late Neoplatonic worship and ritual in terms of artistic expression.
 Rather than mixing chemicals, or making pagan sacrifice, modern people may find a corresponding symbolic activity in writing and painting.
-I maintain that the contemplative effort is predominantly a sacrifice to God, and not something that must lead to samādhic ecstasy, as a gratifying experience of the ego.
+I maintain that the contemplative effort is predominantly a sacrifice to God.
+It is not something that must lead to samādhic ecstasy and a gratifying experience of the ego.
 Rather, the whole point is to tone down the ego.
-Thus, it is good enough if the contemplative experiences the “night of sense”.
-A temporary ecstatic experience isn’t wrong, but it has no intrinsic value, because what we are really after is a change in ontological being.
+Thus, it is good enough if the contemplative experiences St John’s “night of sense”.
+A temporary ecstatic experience isn’t wrong, but it has no intrinsic value.
+What we are really after is a change in ontological being, conceivable as the glorified body of Christian theology.
 In modern terms it would imply a new and permanent spiritual condition of personality.

 It seems that we have retained a naïve faith in what we experience, although we know that it isn’t “real”.
 It is a function of the psyche that stays with us no matter how rationalistic and realistic we become.
 I believe that the phenomenon is related to the religious concept of faith.
-It has been argued that the “withdrawal of projections from the world” makes the world a dull and grey place, which no longer engages us — a Wasteland.
-This argument underlies the notion that the outer world must be invested with spiritual meaning again, like it was in animistic times.
+It has been argued that the “withdrawal of projections from the world” makes it a dull and grey place that no longer engages us — a Wasteland.
+This argument underlies the notion that the outer world must again be invested with spiritual meaning, like it was in animistic times.
 In postmodernist jargon, this is known as the “re-enchantment of the world”.
 I challenge this notion.
 Evidently, we still have recourse to the function of faith.
-This is the inner eye that can perceive spiritual meaning.
-In a way, it is capable of “seeing” the many living spirits that always surround and permeate us.
+This is the inner eye, capable of perceiving spiritual meaning.
+In a way, it can see the many living spirits that always surround and permeate us.
 We are capable of this despite maintaining a scientific worldview.

 © Mats Winther, 2015.